zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 For companies being evaluated based on risk mitigation, measurement usually entails comparing the cost of the company's product to the probability weighted cost incurred by not using the product.
 For example, the risk mitigation value of a home insurance company may involve comparing the cost of the home insurance premium to the probability weighted cost of being uninsured and incurring a loss on one's home.

+The overall monthly savings per user of the portfolio is calculated by weighting each company using that method according to the size of its customer base, according to the following formula:

+*Portfolio Savings Per User = summation(Savings Per User<sub>i</sub> * Individuals Served<sub>i</sub>)/summation(Individuals Served<sub>i</sub>)

+The portfolio is assigned a **Portfolio Cost Savings Score**

+The portfolio is assigned a **Portfolio Wealth Creation Score**

+The portfolio is assigned a **Portfolio Risk Mitigation Score**

+Finally, the portfolio is assigned **Portfolio Value Creation Score** by weighting each type of score according to the number of portfolio companies being measured by that method:

+*Portfolio Value Creation Score = (Portfolio Cost Savings Score * # of Cost Savings Companies + Portfolio Wealth Creation Score * # of Wealth Creation Companies + Portfolio Risk Mitigation Score * # of Risk Mitigation Companies)/Total # of Portfolio Companies with Available Data*

 If the company is being measured by costs savings, it is assigned a **Value Creation Score** according to the following schedule: